Could Afghanistan under Taliban rule become a haven for Islamist militants? | DW | 23.08.2021

 Republican member of the US House Foreign Affairs Committee Michael McCaul said last week that Afghanistan was returning to the "terrorist safe haven" it was before the US invasion in 2001.

-US Army General Mark Milley has also said he is concerned that militant groups like al-Qaida and the "Islamic State (IS)" could quickly rebuild their networks in Afghanistan.
+US Army General Mark Milley has also said he is concerned that militant groups like al-Qaeda and the "Islamic State (IS)" could quickly rebuild their networks in Afghanistan.

-Byman asserts that the Taliban has learned from the past and will behave differently.
-He added that Al Qaida has lost a large part of its former strength, and that the Taliban and "Islamic State" are enemies.
+Byman asserts that the Taliban have learned from the past and will behave differently.
+He added that al-Qaeda has lost a large part of its former strength, and that the Taliban and "Islamic State" are enemies.

 South Asian expert Christian Wagner from the German Institute for International and Security Affairs (SWP) in Berlin also considers it unlikely for Islamist militants to reestablish their former strength and presence in a Taliban-ruled Afghanistan.